 A memory card can be used for:

 - Chart data

 - Software updates

 - Transfer of user data

+- · Logging user data

 - System backup

 - → Note: Do not download, transfer or copy files to a chart card.
 Doing so can damage chart information on the chart card.